-This course is the first in a 2-term sequence of general chemistry.
-We will focus on building a conceptual understanding of fundamental chemical principles including properties of atoms, molecules, states of matter, and chemical reactions.
-Students will learn the language of chemistry and develop their skills in scientific problem solving and critical thinking.
+This course is the second in a 2-term sequence of general chemistry.
+Prerequisite knowledge from Chemistry 101 is necessary for in-depth study of topics in Chemistry 102.
+We will focus on applying a conceptual understanding of fundamental chemical principles.
+Students will continue to learn the language of chemistry and develop their skills in scientific problem solving and critical thinking.
 This will serve as a foundation for further study in chemistry, other sciences and related disciplines.